 - Photographs, letters and reports from young aid workers in France during and after the war

-- An extensive collection of children’s art work (first gathered after WWI and which extends through nearly every major conflict of the 20th Century)
+- An extensive collection of children’s art work (first gathered after World War I and which extends through nearly every major conflict of the 20th century)

 - Haunting accounts of famine relief in eastern and northern Europe

 - Personal stories from young participants in programs to promote peace issues and peace education during the 1920s and 1930s